Live (Donny Hathaway album)

 Live is a 1972 live album by American soul artist Donny Hathaway.
 It was recorded at two concerts: side one at The Troubadour in Hollywood, and side two at The Bitter End in Greenwich Village, Manhattan based on the guidance of Jerry Wexler.

 The album features some traditional soul anthems, such as Marvin Gaye's 1971 hit "What's Going On", but also Carole King's pop standard "You've Got a Friend".

-There are two notable solos on the album, one on the track "The Ghetto" by Hathaway on electric piano and another by Willie Weeks on bass on "Voices Inside (Everything Is Everything)", taken from the performances recorded at The Troubadour and at The Bitter End accordingly.
+There are two notable solos on the album, one on the track "The Ghetto" by Hathaway on electric piano and another by Willie Weeks on bass on "Voices Inside (Everything Is Everything)", taken from the performances recorded at The Troubadour and at The Bitter End, respectively.

 Hathaway's daughter Lalah would record her own live album in 2015 in which she also did "Little Ghetto Boy".

 Critical reception

 The album received generally positive reviews from music critics.
 Rolling Stones Mosi Reeves stated "Donny Hathaway swings with vividness on this brilliant live set and the audience responds ecstatically."
 AllMusic rated the album score of 4.5 out of 5, with John Bush stating the album is "one of the most glorious of his career, an uncomplicated, energetic set with a heavy focus on audience response as well as the potent jazz chops of his group", and that it "solidified Hathaway's importance at the forefront of soul music".
 In 2015, Live was ranked number 48 on Rolling Stones list of 50 Greatest Live Albums of All Time.
 In 2005, Victor Wooten included it in his list of the 10 essential bass albums.